Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 The demo just showed the "Device Commissioning" phase of the Matter Protocol.
 As written in the Matter Specification v1.1, the Device Commissioning consists of 7 steps, which the Evaluation Kit (Device / Commissionee) goes trough.
 The Phone and Smart Home Hub work together (Commissioner) to translate protocols and onboard the device.

-1. **Device Discovery**: The PSoC6 advertises itself through Bluetooth Low Energy, and the Comissionier finds them.
+1. **Device Discovery**: The PSOC™ 6 advertises itself through Bluetooth Low Energy, and the Comissionier finds them.
 The Passcode is obtained through scanning the QR-Code.
 2. **Security Setup wirth PASE**: Based on the obtained passcode, encryption keys are established between Commissioner and Commissionee using Passcode-Authenticated Session Establishment (PASE).
 3. **Device Attestation verification**: The Comissioner establishes the authenticity of the Comissionee as a certified device.
-Here, the OPTIGA™ Trust M MTR helps the PSoC 62, as it holds the relevant keys and certificates. (see Figure below)
+Here, the OPTIGA™ Trust M MTR helps the PSOC™ 62, as it holds the relevant keys and certificates. (see Figure below)
 4. **Information Configuration**: The Commissioner provides the device information like UTC time and Operational Certificate.
 Again, the OPTIGA™ Trust M MTR can help with establishing the new NOC Keyset. (see Figure below)
 5. **Join Network**: The device is triggered to connect to the operational network (i.e. the local Wi-Fi network).
 The Commissioner discovers and uses the Devices IPv6 Adress for further communication.
 6. **Security Setup with CASE**: A new set of encryption keys is derived using CASE (Certificate Authenticated Session Establishment) between the Device and Commissioner.